Early intervention is usually early access to support, to help reduce the functional impacts of your impairment.

 An impairment could be:

 We also need evidence at least one of your impairments will be permanent, or likely to be permanent.
-In other words, you’ll likely have your impairment for your whole life.

 When we decide if your impairment is likely to be permanent, we consider the same things as in the disability requirements.

 You may also be eligible for the NDIS if you have a psychosocial disability.
 This means you have reduced capacity to do daily life activities and tasks due to your mental health.
 Your psychosocial disability might vary at different times in how much it impacts your daily life.
-Even if it fluctuates and you have some periods where there is a smaller impact on your daily life, you might have this impairment for your whole life.
+Even if it fluctuates and you have some periods where there is a smaller impact on your daily life, you might have this impairment for lifetime.

 If you give us evidence you have been diagnosed with a condition on List B, we’ll decide you have an impairment that’s likely to be permanent.